realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 If a trajectory is modeled as unbounded while the system is finite-energy and time-bound, then at least one of the following holds:

-1. The model exceeds its valid scale.
+- The model exceeds its valid scale.
-2. A constraint has been abstracted away.
+- A constraint has been abstracted away.
-3. The variable is mis-specified.
+- The variable is mis-specified.
-4. A regime transition has been ignored.
+- A regime transition has been ignored.
-5. The extrapolation is crossing into a domain governed by different invariances.
+- The extrapolation has crossed into a domain governed by different invariances.

 The heuristic does not demand invention of invisible forces.